 Entry to Ireland, for any non-EEA citizen, visa or non-visa required, is determined by the Immigration Officer at border control and is based on the documentation presented at the time of arrival.

 All relevant factors are taken into account, including but not limited to, the purpose of the stay and your ability to support yourself during your stay in Ireland.

 Each application for entry to Ireland is assessed on its own merits.
 Therefore, we advise all our students coming from outside the EU to carry any relevant documentation with them for presentation to the Immigration Officer on arrival in Ireland.

 When you land in Ireland, we recommend that you have the following documentation with you:

-- Passport (with your valid entry visa if you require one).
+- Passport (with your valid student entry visa if you are a visa required national).

 - UCD Offer Letter available in SISweb.